-He led them to another corner of his man cave where a window looked out over his allotment.
+He led them to another corner of the shed where a window looked out over his allotment.
 A model aeroplane about thirty centimetres long sat on top of a table.

 Triangular wings went all the way from the front to the back of its black slender body.
-It did not have wheels; instead it had three skis on the end of short legs.
-The only window was on the top behind its curved nose.
+It did not have wheels; instead, it had three skis on the end of short legs.
+The only window was at the front of the cockpit behind its curved nose.

 Grandad pointed at it.
 “How would you like to fly to Mars in this?
 It’s all tried and tested of course.
 I went there yesterday and it only took twenty minutes.”

-“And you can’t go into space if it isn’t a rocket,” said Hugo with a great air of knowledge.
+“And you can’t go into space if it isn’t a rocket,” added Hugo with a great air of knowledge.